KnpLabs/KnpUserBundle/Resources/doc/index.rst

 along with the bundle containing your custom User class::

     # app/config/config.yml
-    doctrine.orm:
+    doctrine:
+        orm:
             mappings:
                 FOSUserBundle: ~
                 MyProjectMyBundle:   ~
                 # your other bundles

 The above example assumes an ORM configuration, but the `mappings` configuration block would be the same for MongoDB ODM.